MazamaScience/MazamaTimeSeries/README.md

 ## Data Model

-The most compact format for time series data collected at fixed locations is a list including two tables. **MazamaTimeSeries** stores ime series measurements in a `data` table where each row is a _record_ for a particular UTC timestamp and each column contains data associated with that time.
-Any time invariant _spatial metadata_ associated with a  "device-deployment" at a known location is stored in a separate `meta` table.
+The most compact format for time series data collected at fixed locations is a list including two tables. **MazamaTimeSeries** stores time series measurements in a `data` table where each row is a _record_ for a particular UTC timestamp and each column contains data measured by a single sensor (aka "device").
+Any time invariant _spatial metadata_ associated with a sensor at a known location (aka a "device-deployment") is stored in a separate `meta` table.
 A unique identifier connects the two tables.
-In the language of relational databases, this "normalizes" the database and can greatly reduce the memory and disk space needed to work with the data
+In the language of relational databases, this "normalizes" the database and can greatly reduce the memory and disk space needed to store the data

 ### Single Time Series

-Time series data from a single environmental sensor (aka "device") typically consists of multiple parameters measured at successive times.
+Time series data from a single environmental sensor typically consists of multiple parameters measured at successive times.
 This data is stored in an R list containing two dataframes.
 The package refers to this structure as an `sts` object for **S**ingle**T**ime**S**eries: